-Get Your Cats to Tolerate Each Other for a Stress Free Home
+Get Your Cats to Tolerate Each Other & Introduce a new Kitten to Your Cat

 At present, we only share our home with our one cat Yoshi, but in the past I have had to introduce a kitten I was hand rearing to my very shy rescue cat.
 As you can see from the photo peace was eventually achieved!

 At the beginning, there were some stressful times as I didn’t do much research prior to the introduction, as it sort of just happened.
 I was at work, and someone brings in a 3 day old kitten that is on the verge of dying!
 He needed 24 hour care so I ended up back home with him that day.
 Not much thinking involved at the time!

 If you are thinking of adopting another furry friend or have already done so and it’s not going as smoothly as you would like, then keep reading for advice.

 Cats are independent and are most often content living alone.
 They are not necessarily looking for a ‘friend’ as they are not social creatures.
 They can however cohabit happily with other cats if the conditions are right.
 Introducing cats to each other in your home may run very smoothly if you give it some thought prior to making your move.
 In this article, I will go through the steps you can take to prevent conflicts in a multi cat household and the keys to a peaceful home.

 The domestic cat “Felis catus” has evolved from the African Wild Cat.
 Cats are solitary hunters in nature.
 With the exception of lions, wild big cats don’t live in social groups.
 They are most active at dawn and dusk, at the time when small creatures are active and vulnerable.
 Cats’ territory is very important and they will try their best to defend it.
 They might not tolerate other cats around and may feel threatened, hide or fight.